Monkeypox Virus (MPV) Information

 • Being open and honest with your partners

-Help reduce the stigma of Monkeypox (MPV):
+Help reduce the stigma of mpox:

 • Have open conversations with sexual partners about your status, and theirs.
 Lead with empathy!
 We are all going through a scary time, but we are in this together.
 Do not blame or shame anyone – including yourself.